On periodic orbits of polynomial maps: Introduction

-\begin{theorem} Let $k$ be a finitely generated subring of $\bar\Q$.
-Let $V$ be a reduced separated scheme of finite type over $k$.
-There is an effective constant $C(V,k)$ such that, if $Z_O$ is the reduced closed subscheme of $V$ defined by a finite set $O\subseteq V(k)$, \end{theorem}
+\begin{theorem} Let $V$ be a separated scheme flat of finite presentation over a finitely presented domain $k$ of characteristic zero.
+There is an effective universal constant $C(V,k)$ such that, for every finite set $\Ocal\subseteq V(k)$, we have

-We derive Theorem \ref{mainthm2} using an effective form of nonlinear Selberg's lemma due to Bass--Lubotzky \cite[Theorem (1.1)(b)]{bl}, which states that automorphism groups of schemes flat of finite type over $\Z$ are virtually torsionfree.
-As a concrete application of Theorem \ref{mainthm2}, we obtain the following.

-\begin{theorem} For each $n\geq1$, there is an effective constant $C(n)$ such that, given any set $S$ of polynomial endomorphisms of $\A^n$ over $\Z$, the size of any $S$-periodic orbit in $\A^n(\Z)$ is at most $C(n)$.
-In fact we may take \end{theorem}

-The constant $C(n)$ above can clearly be improved, and it would be an interesting problem to obtain the optimal value, even when $S$ consists of a single map.
-We must remark that the problem of uniformly bounding the periods of rational points (for endomorphisms of given degree on $\P^n$, say) lies much deeper \cite{ms, poonen}.
-Finally, Theorem \ref{mainthm} leaves open the following question.